henrychris/obsidian-softwareeng/04-languages-and-frameworks/Node Starter/Async.md

 Node is single-threaded.
 All events are handled on a single thread.
 This means that any long-running synchronous operations will block your application from handling other requests.
+For a broader understanding of asynchronous operations, refer to [[03-concepts/Asynchronous Operations]].
 ```js
 setTimeout(function () {
   console.log("First");